rstudio/rsconnect-jupyter/docs/guide/README.md

 # Install Jupyter notebook into the existing base conda environment
 RUN conda install notebook

-# Download and install rsconnect_jupyter in the same environment
+# Download and install rsconnect-jupyter in the same environment
-# Update this to specify the desired version of the rsconnect_jupyter package,
+# Update this to specify the desired version of the rsconnect-jupyter package,
 # or pass `--build-arg VERSION=...` to docker build.
 ARG VERSION=RSCONNECT_VERSION
 ARG REPOSITORY=https://s3.amazonaws.com/rstudio-rsconnect-jupyter